ehsanpax/trading-django-backend/NO_CODE_BUILDER_IMPLEMENTATION_PLAN.md

 - **Hooks for Future Phases:**
     - **No-Code Canvas UI (Phase 8):** The frontend will generate a JSON spec that conforms to `SectionedStrategySpec`, providing an immediate, working backend for the visual builder.
     - **Explainability (Phase 9):** The explicit logging of blocked entries (`reason: "risk_max_open"`) provides the raw data needed for the "Explain" feature.
+    - **Live Trading Tick Data:** The `Price` data source now supports a "tick" option.
+The live trading engine (`live_loop` in `bots/tasks.py`) will need to be implemented to fetch real-time ticks and pass them to the strategy.

 ### Phase 8: The No-Code Canvas UI
 - **Status:** 🟡 **In Progress**